 What is the difference between Earth Day and Arbor Day?

-Arbor Day started first and focuses specifically on planting more trees.
+Arbor Day started in 1872 and focuses specifically on planting more trees.

-Earth Day came about later and includes all aspects of environmental education and action.
+Earth Day began in 1970 and includes all aspects of environmental education and action.

 Basically, both are awesome.

 Long answer: Let’s dive deeper and explore what makes these important days unique and what they have in common.
 Plus, we’ll cover meaningful Earth Day and Arbor Day activities for families to observe these special days.

 This post contains affiliate links.
 If you make a purchase through these links, I may receive a small commission at no additional charge to you.